paulvollmer/ofxCsv/README.md

 General information about ofxCsv.

 ofxCsv is an addons for [openFrameworks](http://www.openframeworks.cc/).
-Let you read and write CSV files.
+With this addon you can read and write CSV files.
+The addon have different functions to read separated files
+(not only comma-separated-, tab-separated-values).
+You can choose a separator to create individual tables.

 ofxCsv is developed by Paul Vollmer http://wrong-entertainment.com/
 The ofxCsv Project Page is Hosted at http://wrongentertainment.github.com/ofxCsv/
 Check out for New released Version at http://wrongentertainment.github.com/ofxCsv/